The Importance of Identifying Signs of Mind Control

-The same is true of books.
+The above is also true of books.

 And while I have obviously not read every single book published in my lifetime (the Seventies until now), I can say that I have never read a mainstream best seller in any genre that was anti-same-gender marriage or pro-life or anti-premarital intimacy, etc.

 For example, if atheists are mentioned, it is always in a neutral or positive way.
-Atheists are never presented the way that say, religious Christians are often presented (i.e. hypocritical buffoons or abusive manipulators in a way that connects to their belief system).
+Atheists are never presented the way that say, religious Christians are often presented (i.e. hypocritical buffoons or abusive manipulators AND in a way that connects to their belief system).

 In fact, same-gender relationships are the big thing right now.